 Examples of Social Proof Marketing In Action

-Still looking for more ideas on how to utilize social proof in 2019?
+Still looking for more ideas on how to utilize social proof?
 Here are a few examples:

 Jonathan Green – Customer Awards